-- the blood (righteous sacrifice of Jesus/proof of God's humanity).
+- the blood ( being the righteous sacrifice of Jesus and proof of God's humanity).

 When the rest of 1 John 5 is read in this context, that there are three witnesses of God con-cerning the authenticity of our Lord Jesus Christ as being the Son of God, the chapter makes a whole lot more sense, and affirms the rest of Scripture which teaches us that there is only ONE God, not three separate co-equal, co-eternal persons being one God.
 Also, this passage reminds me of another, 1 Timothy 3:16.
 Let's look at it from Young's Literal Translation:

-Now I will briefly elaborate on how this verse got contaminated.
-It is fairly (albeit grudgingly) admitted by Trinitarin scholars that a man named Desiderius Erasmus (a Catholic sixteenth-century Dutch scholar) directly translated the New Testament from the original Greek texts, as opposed to the Latin texts of the Vulgate.
-This story entails what happened as a result.
-Uh oh --right?
-Can you imagine the liquid hot panic that erupted from the bowels of the Vatican clergy?
-Erasmus' last two translation of 1 John 5:7-8 didn't contain their implied idolatrous Trinitarian teaching?
+Now I will briefly elaborate on how these verses got contaminated.
+It is fairly (albeit grudgingly) admitted by Trinitarin scholars that a man named Erasmus (a sixteenth-century Dutch Catholic priest and scholar) directly translated the New Testament from the original Greek texts, into Latin to update the Vulgate, but didn't include the Trinity formula in his translation.
+Good for him!
+Can you imagine the liquid hot panic that erupted from the bowels of the Vatican clergy when Erasmus' translation of 1 John 5:7-8 didn't contain their implied idolatrous Trinitarian teaching?
 To be honest, from other posts that I've read, even Jerome's original Vulgate didn't contain the Trinity formula, it was added much later.
 Even so, the last thing they needed was a reputable scholar publishing the word of God from the original language of the New Testament without their false teaching, thus making waves in their holy See.
 What to do, what to do?
 Well, instead of killing him, or putting him on trial for heresy (which was their usual M.O.), they opted for the more subtle art of trickery instead, like their father the Devil would do.

 - The calculation of the date of Easter [spring feast of the false gods Ishtar and Tammuz, by using the paranormal science of astrology]